GitTimeraider/LooseLinuxScripts/README.md

 # ${{\color{Purple}\Huge{\textsf{  LooseLinuxScripts - Backup \}}}}\$
-Collection of single file scripts for use on different Linux versions
+Collection of single file scripts for use on different Linux variants